pulipakav1/rag_pipeline/README.md

 - Text-based PDFs work best; **scanned** PDFs need OCR elsewhere first.
 - After changing ingestion logic, **re-ingest** so Chroma reflects new chunks.

-## License

-Use and modify for your own purposes; ensure you comply with Anthropic, Chroma, and other dependency licenses.